Our Story

 2008

-Opened the doors of our year-round Christian day school program
+Opened year-round Christian day school program for teenage girls

 Why We Care